esferatec/ec-luart-localizationmanager/README.md

 # ec-luart-localizationmanager

-The project is a localization management module written in Lua and LauRT.
+The project is a localization management module written in Lua.
 It defines a LocalizationManager object that handles localization of widgets in LuaRT desktop applications.

 ![example](/readme.png)